Know the symptoms and 8 ways on how to cope with stay-at-home-mom depression.

 You’ll feel refreshed and recharged and you’ll be a little bit rested enough, to take on more tasks for the day, mentally and physically.

-Another important thing to think of is what to do during your “me time.”
+Think of what to do during your “me time”

 I remember playing SIMS during my break when I had my newborn.
 If you don’t know, SIMS is a life simulation game where you can make virtual people, place them in houses, make them go to work and make your characters do anything that you want.
 And embarrassingly, I was trying to escape my real life, through SIMS.
 It was a colossal waste of time and it made me more unhappy in real life, knowing that it would be close to impossible to do the things that I’ve done in the SIMS game, in my real life.